 A mortgage relief professional reviews your Mississippi loan, identifies the correct program, and discusses the documentation needed for a complete application.

-FHA-insured loans — common in Mississippi's urban markets and lower-income housing segments — qualify for HUD's partial claim program.
+FHA-insured loans — common in Mississippi's urban markets and lower-income housing segments — qualify for the federal partial claim program.
 The partial claim moves past-due amounts (up to 30 percent of the original unpaid principal balance) into a zero-interest, no-monthly-payment subordinate lien that is not due until the home is sold, refinanced, or the first mortgage is paid off.
 This allows the homeowner to bring the first mortgage current without paying the arrears out of pocket.

 The partial claim can be combined with an FHA-HAMP Loan Modification to restructure the first mortgage terms for long-term affordability.
 Mississippi homeowners with FHA loans should request a complete loss mitigation review that covers all available FHA options — partial claim alone, modification alone, or the combined approach — not just a single option the servicer may initially present.